Top 5 Signs Your Tap Water Needs Filtration in 2026

 How Filtration Can Help

 A carbon filter can also help improve the taste of your tap water by removing chlorine and other chemicals.
-If your water has a metallic taste, consider investing in a filtration system that eliminates heavy metals, such as reverse osmosis filters, to help improve the taste of your water.
+If your water has a metallic taste, consider investing in a filtration system that removes heavy metals, such as a reverse osmosis filter, to improve its taste.
 And if your water has a salty taste, a specialized filter that focuses on sodium and other minerals may help.

 Signs You Should Filter Your Water: